Loch Tarff: Geography and geology

 Geological evidence indicates that the loch was formed in the last Ice Age approximately 10,000 years ago, and is the result of glaciation that scoured the landscape.
 The surrounding rock is metamorphic, mostly schists, although there are also sedimentary conglomerates formed from the metamorphic and igneous strata in the fault scarp that comprises the Great Glen.
 Glacial sediments can be found to the south of the loch around the southern shore of Loch Ness.

 Access

 By car, the loch is approximately 6 km from Fort Augustus, and is accessible by the B862 road, which runs along the eastern shore of the loch.

 For walkers, the loch is located on the South Loch Ness Trail, approximately one and a half to two hours via an ascending route that rises 280 metres with two moderate inclines from the southern shore of Loch Ness at Fort Augustus.

 Appearances in media

 Footage of the loch was used in the 1983 film Local Hero (in the scene immediately following the rabbit and the fog; the lead character's car, a Ford Cortina is stopped on the road).
-The scene is taken from the B862 looking westward and some of the loch's islets can be see in the background.
+The scene is taken from the B862 looking westward and some of the loch's islets can be seen in the background.